 Ideal for: Anyone after a dramatic and highly cultural hairstyle.
 Straight hair will assist with the hyper-glossy look.

 How to Style: Part the hair according to your face shape (side or center) and pin into a low bun.
 Add the quintessential red flower.
-Tame and add high gloss with a wax or serum.
+Tame and add high gloss with wax or serum.